NetEng-Pro/neteng-pro.github.io/README.md

 # Network Engineering Pro

 I am actively developing a website that will specialize in guides and resources dedicated to Free/Libre and Open Source Software (FLOSS), with a primary focus on Android.
-The platform will also feature select Linux and Windows projects.
+The platform will also feature select Linux projects.
 It's important to note the [nuanced meaning of "free"](https://www.gnu.org/philosophy/free-sw.html) in this context.

 * Here's a [less technical explanation](https://itsfoss.com/what-is-foss/#free-in-free-and-open-source-software-does-not-mean-free-of-cost)